storybookjs/marko/docs/addons/writing-addons.md

 ### Get started

 Open a new terminal and create a new directory called `my-addon`.
 Inside it run `npm init` to initialize a new node project.
-For project's name choose `my-addon` and for entry point `dist/preset.js`.
+For your project's name choose `my-addon` and for entry point `dist/preset.js`.

 Once you've gone through the prompts your `package.json` should look like: